DrMeihoff/TTT-Extra-Randomat-Events/README.md

 This event will fire players away from each other if they touch, if you jump at another player, can be used to launch yourself somewhere.

-### **I'm the accuracy now**
+### **Don't Miss...**

-This event will remove health from you if you miss a shot, and give you health if you hit.
+(Previously I'm the accuracy now) This event will remove health from you if you miss a shot, and give you health if you hit.

+### **Cremation**

+This event will set dead bodies on fire shortly after death, causing them to disappear, unless you put them out.

+### **Unbelievable Guilt**

+This event will force a players head down for a short period of time if they kill a member of the same team.

 ## Credits